 My years of experience will do no good for anyone if I do not share it with you.
 I hope my words of wisdom and advice help you avoid many of the mistakes I made.

 Spirituality is a process.
 Witchcraft is a journey, not a destination.
 There are many factors to consider when choosing a spiritual path.
-Spirituality is about devotion and practice.
-One cannot simply associate one’s self with a path, and call it their own.
+Witchcraft and Paganism are about devotion and practice.
+One cannot simply associate one’s self with this path, and call it their own.
 You must practice it.
-You must become a part of it.
-You must be willing and able to live that path.
+You must live the path each and every day.

 The path of Wicca, Witchcraft, and Paganism is not about shock value.
 It is not about making your oppressive relatives angry or proving yourself different in mainstream society.
-Yes, by nature we tend to go against the grain, but not always so harshly.
-The path is about devotion.
+Yes, by nature Witches and Pagans tend to go against the grain… but not always in the harshest ways.
+This path is about devotion.
 It is about finding a spiritual balance and focus that makes you a better person.
 It is about finding your place in the world.
 It is about living authentically.

 Giving advice is not easy.
 I struggle to find the right words and points to make.
-When I started out on my path, many times I have tripped over my own feet.
-Often I have searched for answers, only to find that the very answers I sought were right in front of me the whole time.
-I cannot be certain that the words I share here hold a candle to the path you are currently on.
+When I started out on my path, many times I tripped over my own feet.
+I searched for answers, only to find that the very answers I sought were right in front of me the whole time.
+I hope that the advice and wisdom I share will help you and make the uncertainty of discovering and understanding esoteric knowledge more manageable.

 Give yourself a break.
 There is a world of knowledge out there.
 Hell!
 There is a UNIVERSE of knowledge out there for you to discover.
-There is only so much you can learn and practice in one day, week, month or year.
+There is only so much you can learn and practice in one day, week, month, or year.
 Witchcraft is a path of dedication and education; you must be in it for the long haul if you are to gain the knowledge and experience you need.

-Even after nearly 20 years of study and practice, I can only claim to have scratched the surface.
-So take a breath and take one day at a time.
-Take it one week at a time.
-Take it one month at a time.
+Even after 25+ years of study and practice, I can only claim to have scratched the surface.
+Take a breath.
+Take it one day at a time – one week at a time – one month at a time and one year at a time.
 Through persistence and patience, you will find what you seek.

-You and you alone is responsible for your education.
-Read, read, and when you think you have read everything you can, and then READ MORE.
-Then when you are done reading, take classes, attend workshops, and so on.
+You are responsible for your education.
+Read, read, and when you think you have read everything you can – READ MORE.
+Then when you are done reading, take classes, attend workshops, public events, and so on.

 You must be able to laugh at yourself once in a while.
-If you are too serious, you are depleting the energy Nature gives to you.
+If you are too serious, you are depleting your energy.
 Laughter and having a light heart will get you through the toughest of times.
 It will help you find purpose and fun in everything you do.

-So when things seem extra frustrating and challenging, take a step back and find something that will give you a good laugh.
+When things seem extra frustrating and challenging, take a step back and find something that will give you a good laugh.
 Maybe you act silly for a few minutes or watch a comedy… find something that makes you feel light.

 Nature is our greatest teacher.

 To become good at what you do, you must know your stuff.
-You can only gain knowledge through educated and repeated practice.
+You can only gain knowledge and wisdom through educated and repeated practice.
 Doing something once does not make you a master.
 You will need to make your spiritual practice a daily habit.
-Do it again and again, AND when you can – do it again and again.
+Do it again and again.

 Personal conviction is unwavering.
 When we have this, we no longer need the approval of others, nor do we need to justify our actions or beliefs to others.
 This does not mean we “know it all.”
-Instead, it means we know what is right for us, intimately.
-This also does not warrant that what is right for you is right for anyone else.
+Instead, it means we know what is intimately right for us.
+Personal convictions become our anchor in a sometimes a stormy sea.

 I know I just touched on this, but I can’t stress this point enough.
 There are many views, people, and ideas in Wicca, Witchcraft, and Paganism.
-Many that might challenge your beliefs – sometimes a little, and sometimes A LOT!
+Some might challenge your beliefs or convictions – sometimes a little, and sometimes A LOT!

 There is no one right road.
-There is no one path.
-Your path, although it may seem similar to someone else’s, is vastly different simply because it is your path.
-It is unfair to hold others to the same conditions, expeditions, limitation, and standards you hold for yourself.
+There is no single path.
+Your path, although it may seem similar to someone else’s, is vastly different because it is your path.
+It is unfair to hold others to the same conditions, expeditions, limitations, rules, and standards you hold for yourself.
 The more we learn about our differences, the more we can grow to understand and appreciate one another.

-To me, this is an essential quality of any student, practitioner, teacher and most of all; leader.
-I am not suggesting you have to dance around with rainbows and bubbles spewing out of your fingertips – I am simply saying you need to have compassion for those around you and for yourself.
+To me, this is an essential quality of any student, practitioner, teacher, and, most of all, a good leader.
+I am not suggesting you have to dance around with rainbows and bubbles spewing out of your butt – I am saying you need to have compassion for those around you and for yourself.
 We already have too many critics in the world who strut their falsified perfection.
 Be different and be bold enough to extend your hand rather than your fist.
 This goes back to being open-minded.
 Help those in need and you will find something marvelous happens in return.

-Showing respect should go without saying, but I find that this point must often be reminded.
+Showing respect should go without saying, but I find that this point must often be repeated.
 I know your mother or grandmother taught you basic manners, use them.
 It will not cost you anything, and you have everything to gain from using them.
 Make your ancestors proud and use the lessons they handed down to you.

-Like I said: there are a time and a place for everything.
-It is up to you to know when, where and how.
+There is a time and a place for everything.
+It is up to you to know when, where, and how.

 Look at it this way; Nature is kind, she is also vicious.
 You must know when and where the appropriate attitude and actions apply.
 Be silly, be serious, be loud, be silent, be assertive, be gentle… just make sure you do all these things in the appropriate time and place.

 Need an example?
 Cracking an inappropriate joke or making an insulting comment during a ritual is wrong, don’t do it.
 If you have to question if what you want to say is appropriate for the situation, you should probably keep it to yourself.